g-leech/argmin-gravitas/_posts/2023-05-29-taylor-swift.markdown

 <br>

 But as usual the revolutionaries ran to excess in their imperial era: poptimism was originally just the claim that pop music can be good -- but it morphed into a relativist land grab: that all pop is good.
-Sucked all the critical oxygen.
+Sucked up all the critical oxygen.
 Pop's aims are vastly different from those of art music, and I want _some_ space for the latter.
 Midcult machines like TS steal this space <a href="#fn:2" id="fnref:2">2</a>.

 (Pitchfork, once a caricature of thoughtless hipster antipathy to the mainstream, made the _Red_ reissue an album of the year.
 Until 2017 they were able to totally ignore her, never reviewing any of it.)<br><br>
 <!-- https://www.tiktok.com/@vsprice7/video/7326059623377849646 -->